 I love doing crafts with my kids and I love having lots of craft supplies available for the kids to use.
 We don’t have a lot of storage space in our house.
 This method of storing craft supplies for kids is saving my sanity!
 The kids are crafting more than ever, but the process is much neater.
 No more missing scissors and vanishing pens!
+You might also like this post about our simple home makerspace.

 If you are looking to store craft supplies for kids to use on the go, I highly recommend these Crayola fine tip marker, twist-up colored pencil, and pip squeak marker kits.
 We own all of them, and the kids ADORE them.
 The cases are well made, and I love how the supplies snap into place.
 The kids are thrilled to be able to see all of the colors at once!
 The kits also fit into the drawers of this cart!